 Q: What are the things that data scientists should keep in mind when searching for his/her first job?

-Sometimes it’s better to go for smaller companies as they could provide you more valuable experience.
+Sometimes it’s better to go for smaller companies as they can provide you with more valuable experience.
 You could really make an impact working for a smaller company as only a few people are running the data science projects.
 While most of the competition is looking to get into tech giants it might be a good idea to start your career with a smaller company where competition is less, and more opportunities are available to learn and grow.

 Q: Do I need Master’s/Ph.D. or an advanced degree to get into data science?

 It’s not necessary to get advanced degrees to start your career in data science.
-Although it’s very important to have a good foundation which you can get from your bachelor’s or some other degree as is the case with most technical fields.
+Although it’s important to have a good foundation which you can get from your bachelor’s or some other degree as is the case with most technical fields.
 But getting advanced degrees does not always guarantee you the best job.
 It’s equally important to gain experience with community projects, internships, or trainee opportunities.
-Having a Ph.D. means you have become an excellent researcher and are experienced in working on very difficult problems.
-This sometimes means opportunities available for the advanced degree holders may be somewhat limited.
+Having a Ph.D. means you have become an excellent researcher and are experienced in working on exceedingly difficult problems.
+This sometimes means opportunities available for the advanced degree holders may be limited.

 Q: Where can you practice machine learning?